 Kapha type skin when out of balance manifests as oily, clammy and congested.
 The congestion can make the skin feel cold to the touch.
 To counterbalance these symptoms, use oils that are lighter, warmer and that promote circulation.
 Recommended oils are safflower and grapeseed oil.

 At PAAVANI Ayurveda, we make medicated or herbally infused abhyanga oils that are specific for each dosha’s needs.
-Learn more about their amazing benefits and ingredients by clicking here.
+Learn more about our Body Oils and thier amazing benefits and ingredients.

 How to Perform a Self-Abhyanga

 Now that you know which oil is best for your skin type, let us look into how exactly to perform a self-abhyanga.

 - Begin by placing your oil in hot water until it becomes a pleasant temperature.
 It could be nice to invest in a small crockpot that you can leave in your bathroom to heat the oil up each morning.
 If you do not have a small crock pot, you can run hot water over your oil bottle until it heats to the desired temperature.

 - Lovingly massage oil into the body for 10-15 minutes, beginning at extremities and working towards the center of the body.

 - Vigorously massage feet and hands using back-and-forth motions with the open part of your hand.

 - Massage arms and legs with circular strokes on joints, and long, back-and-forth strokes on limbs.